MaryamMahmoodi/mvp/README.md

 Unit tests are written using **JUnit 5** to ensure the correctness of the service and controller layers.
 The tests cover:

 - **URL shortening and resolving**: Ensuring that the API can shorten URLs and resolve them correctly.
+- **Exception handling**: Verifying that custom exceptions are thrown and handled appropriately.

 ## Dockerization
 The application is containerized using **Docker**.
 The `Dockerfile` is located in the root directory and defines the steps to build a Docker image for the application.